mavryk-network/mavryk-taquito/docs/contract-test-collection.md

 This contract has an FA1.2 interface.

-It is possible to fetch multiple big map values using Taquito with one call using the getMultipleValues method of the BigMapAbstraction class.
-Taquito will ensure that all fetched big maps come from the same block to ensure a consistent state.
+It is possible to fetch multiple big map values using Webmavryk with one call using the getMultipleValues method of the BigMapAbstraction class.
+Webmavryk will ensure that all fetched big maps come from the same block to ensure a consistent state.

 #### Entrypoints: